selfup/dom.events/_posts/2017-12-30-integrating-hyperapp-into-legacy-mvcs.md

 ### MVCs

-If your app is build with something like Rails/Django/Phoenix/Laravel it would make sense to keep the routing on backend since it does that job really well.
+If your app is built with something like Rails/Django/Phoenix/Laravel it would make sense to keep the routing on backend since it does that job really well.

 _But how will I make an SPA?_